Rishitha2707/Build-Tasks/js.md

 sudo systemctl enable apache2  # Enable Apache to start on boot sudo systemctl start apache2   # Start Apache service if it's not already running

-You can also check Apache logs for any issues if things are not working as expected: sudo tail -f /var/log/apache2/error.log  # View Apache error log in real time